 The Foundation seeks to advance human rights and international affairs education, with special emphasis on Russia and China.
 Following Sen. Jackson’s model, we believe the most effective foreign policy is informed by research and deep area studies expertise.

-Senator Jackson and his wife, Helen Jackson, were committed to advancing democracy and respect for human rights around the world.
-Senator Jackson fought tirelessly for human rights in the Soviet Union, and paid attention to the pleas of Soviet dissidents who insisted that economic assistance to the Soviet Union should be conditioned upon progress on human rights and democracy.
-Senator Jackson’s political leadership and diplomacy in this area culminated in the 1974 landmark legislation, the Jackson-Vanik Amendment.
-This law linked the granting of most favored nation (MFN) trade status to the freedom of emigration, establishing human rights as a central concern in U.S. foreign policy.
+Sen. Jackson and his wife, Helen Jackson, worked to advance democracy and respect for human rights around the world.
+In particular, Jackson fought for human rights in the Soviet Union, and responded to Soviet dissidents’ insistence that economic aid to the Soviet Union be conditioned upon progress on human rights and democracy.
+With Jackson’s political leadership, this concept became reality in the landmark 1974 Jackson-Vanik Amendment, which linked the granting of most favored nation (MFN) trade status to the freedom to emigrate, and established human rights as a central U.S. foreign policy concern.